 - Dump the dough onto a floured work surface and gently pat until it’s about 1-1 1/2 inches thick.

-- Place the biscuits onto the parchment paper, side by side.
+- Place the biscuits onto the parchment paper, side by side touching together.

 - Glaze each biscuit with a little milk and sprinkle sugar on top.

-- Combine all of the butter ingredients in a stand mixer and beat until well combined.
+- Combine all of the cinnamon butter ingredients in a bowl and mix until well combined.